Boral Marulan South Operations

 Today our community contribution takes many and varied forms.
 Boral's participation in community life through the Marulan South Operations is guided by a Community Plan.

 The Plan, developed with input from a wide range of stakeholders across the Marulan region, outlines Boral's key areas of focus for engaging with locals, as well as a number of activities supported by the sites.
-The current Plan was updated for implementation during 2015-17, and follows on from the successful original Plan which was put in place for 2012-14.
+The current Plan was updated for implementation during 2018-20, and follows on from the successful original Plans put in place for 2012-14 and 2015-17.

-The Marulan South Operations Community Plan was acknowledged at the 2017 Cement Concrete Aggregates Australia (CCAA) Innovation Awards with a win in that year's Community Leadership category.
+The Marulan South Operations Community Plan was acknowledged at the 2017 NSW/ACT Cement Concrete Aggregates Australia (CCAA) Innovation Awards with a win in that year's Community Leadership category.
 The Marulan South sites also won the category at the 2019 Awards for their Youth Leadership and Development initiative.

-Local Events supported by the Marulan South Operations
+Community initiatives supported by Boral Marulan South Operations

 Boral has been actively involved with the Marulan area's two most significant community events since 2011.